agaleaniket10/agaleaniket10/README.md

 # Hi, I'm Aniket 👋

-I build AI systems — RAG pipelines, LLM agents, search engines, and data infrastructure — with a focus on production quality, observability, and privacy-first design.
+I build AI systems such as RAG pipelines, LLM agents, search engines, and data infrastructure with a focus on production quality, observability, and privacy-first design.

 ---